arkworks-rs/poly-commit/README.md

 A (univariate) polynomial commitment scheme is a cryptographic primitive that enables a party to commit to a univariate polynomial and then, later on, to reveal desired evaluations of the polynomial along with cryptographic proofs attesting to their correctness.

-This library provides constructions of polynomial commitment schemes that are based on the [\[KZG10\] paper][kzg10].
+This library provides various constructions of polynomial commitment schemes.
 These constructions support committing to multiple polynomials at a time with differing degree bounds, batching multiple evaluation proofs for the same evaluation point into a single one, and batch verification of proofs.

 The key properties satisfied by the polynomial commitment schemes are **succinctness**, **extractability**, and **hiding**.
 See [the Marlin paper][marlin] for definitions of these properties.